-(4) Financial assets measured at amortized cost-current
+(4) Financial assets measured at amortized cost-current and non-current

-Dec ember 31, December 31,
+December 31, 2023 December 31, 2022

-2022 2021
+Current:

-Corporate bonds - Crystalwise Technology Inc. \$ 331,609 331,609
+Corporate bonds-Crystalwise Technology Inc. 331,609

 The Group has assessed that these financial assets are held to maturity to collect contractual cash flows, which consist solely of payments of principal and interest on the principal amount outstanding.
 Therefore, these investments were classified as financial assets measured at amortized cost.